Points to Know

 • ETFs

 J.P.
-Morgan Self-Directed Investing, but not Robinhood, also offers trading in fixed income, mutual funds, and closed-end funds.
+Morgan Self-Directed Investing, but not Robinhood, also offers trading in fixed income, mutual funds, money market funds, and closed-end funds.
 Robinhood, but not J.P.
 Morgan Self-Directed Investing, offers trading in cryptocurrencies, event contracts, and futures.

 Then there is investment advice.
-Through Robinhood Strategies, Robinhood offers automated investing in stocks and ETFs.
+Through Robinhood Strategies, Robinhood offers managed portfolios with ETFs and individual stocks.
 J.P.
-Morgan has discontinued its robo program, although it does offer traditional managed accounts through J.P.
+Morgan also offers Automated Investing, a robo-advisor program built with J.P.
+Morgan ETFs.
+J.P.
+Morgan also offers traditional managed accounts through J.P.
 Morgan Personal Advisors and J.P.
 Morgan Private Client Advisor.
-These account programs are unavailable at Robinhood.
+These human-advisor account programs are unavailable at Robinhood.

 Any managed or brokerage account will need some type of registration.
 Robinhood offers joint, individual, and retirement accounts.
 J.P.
 Morgan Self-Directed Investing has these three plus trust accounts.